jimktrains/k4/README.md

 **__THIS IS A WORK IN PROGRESS.
 IT IS STILL BEING PLANNED.
 NO COMPILER EXISTS YET__**

-Experimental/Toy strongly-typed language targetting microcontrollers.
+Experimental/Toy strongly-typed language targeting microcontrollers.

 # General Thoughts